fhkingma/bitswap/README.md

 ```
 ### Compression
 ##### Pre-Trained model checkpoints
-We will release the pretrained (PyTorch) mdoels soon.
+We will release the pretrained (PyTorch) models soon.

 ##### MNIST
 ###### 8 latent layers